 In 1990, she convened a diverse "Concept Group" of 38 nonprofit practitioners, and the N.C.
 Center for Nonprofits was incorporated October 2, 1990.
 John Dornan, Martin Eakes, Andrea Harris, Judi Lund Person, Carol Spruill, LeRoy Walker, and Jane served as the Founding Board.
 But which of the many challenges facing nonprofits could a statewide Center best address?

 For the answer, we again turned to our constituents -- those working in the nonprofit trenches.
-To set the Center's priorities, we held 20 town meetings from Spruce Pine to Wilmington that involved 697 of you, 1,104 of you shared your views through a statewide survey, and 253 participated in in-depth interviews.
-And six roundtables engaged 99 foundations and businesses that fund nonprofits.
+To set the Center's priorities, we held 20 town meetings from Spruce Pine to Wilmington, launched a statewide survey, conducted hundreds of in-depth interviews, and held roundtables for foundations and businesses that fund nonprofits.

 We began this ambitious plan of action in June 1992 and invited nonprofits to join.
 The goal was to have 600 Members in 10 years.
 But amazingly, 238 nonprofits took a quantum leap of faith by becoming dues-paying Founding Members in '92, and 315 more became Charter Members in '93.